Harshi115/photobooth/README.md

 # 📸 Photo Booth Web Application

 A modern, browser-based photo booth application that allows users to capture photos with real-time filters using their device's camera.
-Built with vanilla HTML5, CSS3, and JavaScript.
+Built with vanilla HTML5, CSS3, and JavaScript - **everything in a single file!**

+## 🎮 Live Demo

+**Just download and run!** This is a single-file application - no installation required.

+### Quick Preview
+- **Modern Photo Booth Interface** with live camera preview
+- **12 Creative Filters** applied in real-time
+- **Responsive Design** works on desktop and mobile
+- **Built-in Gallery** with download functionality

 ## ✨ Features